kalapee5802/HelmEye/README.md

 ## Project Overview

-"Road Watch" is a computer vision initiative aimed at promoting road safety by detecting helmet compliance.
+"HelmEye" is a computer vision initiative aimed at promoting road safety by detecting helmet compliance.
 The system utilizes a YOLO model to determine whether an individual is wearing a helmet.
 If the person is found to be without a helmet, the model then detects the vehicle's license plate.
 Future developments will involve accessing vehicle owner information from a database and building a basic frontend for result display.
 The project also plans to incorporate advanced motion deblurring techniques using Nafnet models.

 ## Features